sajadadineh/direct-instagram-bot/README.md

 ## Todo

+- [ ] Separate the IDs and directories function
 - [ ] scrolling on following list
 - [ ] get id list and  send them a direct